Ela Veresiu

-Ela Veresiu is a Canadian-Romanian consumer sociologist and an associate professor of marketing at the Schulich School of Business, York University.
+Ela Veresiu is a Canadian consumer sociologist and an associate professor of marketing at the Schulich School of Business, York University.

 Biography

 Veresiu was born in Bucharest, Romania.
-She emigrated to Toronto, Canada, with her parents in 1995.
+She immigrated to Toronto, Canada, with her parents in 1995.
 In 2015, she completed her PhD degree in marketing, summa cum laude, at Witten/Herdecke University in Germany.

-Her research focuses on understanding and promoting consumer diversity and market inclusion at the interplay of identity, technology, branding, and institutions.
+Ela Veresiu studies how markets, including both public and private sectors, can better serve underrepresented consumer groups.
+More specifically, her research focuses on consumer well-being and market belonging at the interplay of institutions, brands, technology, and identity.
 In 2019, her research was awarded the Ferber Award Honorable Mention for the best dissertation-based article published in the most recent volume of the Journal of Consumer Research.
 In 2019, her research was also awarded the prestigious Sidney J. Levy Award for outstanding dissertation-based, qualitative methodology marketing article published in a top-tier academic journal.
-Her work is funded by the Social Sciences and Humanities Research Council of Canada (SSHRC) Insight Development Grant.
+Her work is funded by the Social Sciences and Humanities Research Council of Canada (SSHRC) Insight Development Grant and Insight Grant.
 In 2016, she was named “one of Canada’s marketing leaders under 30” and “one of the youngest business professors in North America.”
+In 2022, she was named "one of the Top 10 PR, Marketing and Communications Professors in Canada."